 We do not guarantee the number of files or the structure of their names as those can change pretty often as we update our SDK and optimize it.
 Do not try to cache specific files: all files from the

 sdk.privacy-center.org domain should be proxied and cached without any filtering on your side.

 api.privacy-center.org.
 All requests sent ot the API must be proxied to the domain without any caching.

 To setup a reverse proxy, implement the following steps.

 Create a dedicated sub-domain and point it to your reverse proxy.
 We'll use

 dsdk.client.com as an example in this documentation but any sub-domain will work.

-Configure the reverse proxy software of your choice to proxy all files from
+Configure the reverse proxy software of your choice with two rules to proxy:

-https://sdk.privacy-center.org with their associated path.
-The proxy must query the Didomi CDN in HTTPS.
+https://sdk.privacy-center.org with their associated path, method, headers, and body.
+The proxy must query the Didomi URL in HTTPS.

 For instance, the request